rvking47/cron-job-mern/README.md

 ### ✅ Current Usage
 - 📦 Automating file backups at regular intervals

-### 🚀 Future Enhancements
-- 📧 Send automated emails (notifications, reports, reminders) using cron jobs
-- ☁️ Integrate with cloud services for scheduled uploads
-- 🔄 Automate system maintenance tasks (cleanup, monitoring, etc.)

-👉 The idea is to build a centralized automation system using cron jobs for multiple real-world use cases.

->>>>>>> 21a32a7c7add9787e0d44f56220de889fa8a6933
 ## 🚀 Features

 * ⏱️ Automated backups using cron jobs